-Chart: Dipendra K.C.+ Source: COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, Social Welfare Council, Ministry of Home Affairs, Ministry of Social Welfare and Senior Otizana - Created with Datawrapper
+Source: COVID-19 Data Rep Citizens • Created with Datawrapper sitory by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, Social Welfare Council, Ministry of Home Affairs, Ministry of Social Welfare and Senior

-Box 1 Enough is Enough!
+Enough is Enough!

 After being frustrated with the news of people being stranded on the border of India, the plight of the workers returning to their villages from Kathmandu and other parts during the lockdown, and the cases of mismanagement and chaos in the test, quarantine, and isolation procedures, a group of independent citizens started a petition on Change.org demanding the government to expand and expedite the PCR tests.
 The group handed the petition signed by over 12,000 people to the MOHP.
 However, the government gave a deaf ear to their petition and did not expand the range of PCR tests.